 Terms and eligibility apply.
 See issuer site for details.

-The BMO Ascend World Elite®* Mastercard®* earns 5 points per $1 on travel and 3 points on dining, entertainment and recurring bills — a strong combination for Canadians who spend across multiple categories.
-The welcome offer of up to 100,000 BMO Rewards points, a $200 NEXUS credit, and a first-year fee waiver makes the first year exceptionally easy to justify.
-Airport lounge access adds a premium travel layer without requiring an ultra-premium annual fee.
-For travellers who want real perks without crossing into the $500+ fee tier, this card sits in a useful middle ground.
+The BMO Ascend World Elite® Mastercard® earns 5 BMO Rewards points per $1 on eligible travel purchases, with 3 points on dining, entertainment and recurring bills, and 1 point on everything else.
+The welcome offer adds up to 100,000 points, a $200 NEXUS credit and a first-year fee waiver — a combination that makes the first year unusually strong in value.

-Best cash back: Scotia Momentum® Visa Infinite* Card
+Best cash back card: Scotia Momentum® Visa Infinite* Card

 Card Highlight